- Graduate Programs

 The program's primary objective is to provide its graduates with proficiency in management principles and techniques, research and evaluation skills, and the identification and analysis of individual and institutional values as they relate to social, economic and political behavior.

-The program is accredited by the National Association of Schools of Public Affairs and Public Administration.
+The program is accredited by the Network of Schools of Public Affairs and Public Administration (NASPAA).
 The program's content, therefore, reflects the current trends in professional education towards training experts in the field.

 The MPA program is comprised of course work totaling 36 hours: 18 hours of core courses and 18 hours of concentration courses and electives.
 In addition, the program requires an Internship (3 credit hours) for students with limited professional experience in the public sector.

-In order to complete the program, students must choose between taking comprehensive exams or completing a Capstone Project .
+In order to complete the program, students must choose between taking comprehensive exams (joint degree JD-MPA) or completing a Capstone Project .

 PPS 501 - Research Methods